Consolidated Laws of New York

 The Consolidated Laws of the State of New York are the codification of the permanent laws of a general nature of New York enacted by the New York State Legislature.

 It is composed of several chapters, or laws.
-New York uses a system called "continuous codification" whereby each session law clearly identifies the law and section of the Consolidated Laws affected by its passage.
+New York uses a system called "continuous consolidation" whereby each session law clearly identifies the law and section of the Consolidated Laws affected by its passage.
 Unlike civil law codes, the Consolidated Laws are systematic but neither comprehensive nor preemptive, and reference to other laws and case law is often necessary.
 The Consolidated Laws were printed by New York only once in 1909–1910, but there are 3 comprehensive and certified updated commercial private versions.
 The Laws can be found online without their amendment history, source notes, or commentary.

-There also exist unconsolidated laws, such as the various court acts.
+There also exist unconsolidated laws, such as the various court acts and the Welfare Reform Act of 1997.
 Unconsolidated laws are uncodified, typically due to their local nature, but are otherwise legally binding.
 Session laws are published in the Laws of New York.